-Lochard Energy has undertaken desktop and some site investigations from inside Lochard operated facilities and publicly accessible locations to determine the preferred pipeline route for the HUGS Pipeline.
-More detailed on-the-ground surveys will be undertaken post approval of this PCP.
+Lochard has completed a multi-criteria assessment using desktop and some site investigations to determine the preferred pipeline route for the HUGS Pipeline.
+Site surveys and desktop assessments continue to be undertaken until the detailed design of the pipeline has been completed.

-Overall, the constraints analysis for the selection of the preferred pipeline route considered the following factors:
+The multi-criteria assessment for the selection of the preferred pipeline route considered the following factors:

-- Environmental and cultural heritage sensitivities; - Land use and number of potentially affected landowners; - Existing easement and gas infrastructure; - Pipeline length;

-- Accessibility for construction and future operations; and - Proximity to existing pipeline infrastructure.
+- Environmental and cultural heritage sensitivities; - Land use, sensitive receptors and least impact to affected landholders; - Alignment with existing easement and gas infrastructure; - Pipeline length; - Accessibility for construction and future operations;

-The preferred route for the proposed HUGS pipeline will run from the North Paaratte Production Station (NPPS) via the North Paaratte wellsite to a new MFCT wellsite location.
-Lochard is currently undertaking studies of the fields and is in discussions with landholders and other stakeholders regarding the optimal location for the MFCT wellsite.
-Refer Figure 2 for the proposed HUGS Pipeline route in more detail.
+The preferred route for the proposed HUGS pipeline will run from the North Paaratte Production Station (NPPS) via the North Paaratte wellsite to the new MFCT wellsite location.
+The proposed HUGS Pipeline route is shown in Figure 2.